premchander-revature/interviewquestions/Interview Ques/oops.md

 ---

-29. How can we pass arguments to a function by reference or pass by value in Java?
+29. How can we pass arguments to a function by reference or pass by value in Java?p1

  ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)